pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/import-kubernetes-context.md

 # Import a Kubernetes Context

-After you've deployed Pachyderm with helm, the Pachyderm context is not created.
+After you've deployed Pachyderm with Helm, the Pachyderm context is not created.
-Therefore, you need to manually create a new Pachyderm context with the embedded current Kubernetes context and activate that context.
+Therefore, **you need to manually create a new Pachyderm context with the embedded current Kubernetes context and activate that context**.

 To import a Kubernetes context, complete the following steps:

-1. Deploy a Pachyderm cluster using the helm installation commands.
+1. Deploy a Pachyderm cluster using the [Helm installation commands](../helm_install/).

 1. Verify that the cluster was successfully deployed: